mkesicki/api2word/README.md

 # API2Word

-Just play with Postman API collections and Storing it in Word .... yeah I know :)
+Just play with Postman API collections and storing it in Word .... yeah I know :)
+... and yes ...
+I am not c# developer